-Noise is mainly come from the machinery for the Group's cleaning services.
-All machines have been inspected regularly to ensure the operations are making noise at an acceptable volume.
-Frontline employees are instructed to switch off the machines and report to superior if any machines are working out of an expected condition such as abnormal noise, vibrations or cracks.
-Supervisors are responsible for regular inspection and monitoring the conditions to ensure all machines are under normal conditions in operation and do not cause any disturbance to the surrounding area.
+Noise mainly comes from the operation of machinery for the Group's cleaning services.
+All machines have been inspected regularly to ensure the noise level remains within an acceptable range.
+Frontline employees are instructed to switch off the machines and report to the supervisors if any machines are working out of an expected condition such as abnormal noise, vibrations or cracks.
+The supervisors are responsible for regular inspection and monitoring the conditions to ensure all machines are under normal conditions in operation and do not cause any disturbance to the surrounding area.